rabirabirara/audacious-appendment/README.md

 ## Nyquist Commands
-The Nyquist-LiSP commands were a pain to write.
-The documentation is austere; the community is absent; the symbol names are unintuitive and obtuse.
+The Nyquist-LiSP commands were challenging to figure out.
+The documentation is austere; the community is absent; the symbol names are unintuitive.

 And of course, s-expressions are tangly, if you haven't written LiSP or read the revered book on the structure and interpretation...
 (But hey, s-expr parsers are so easy to write, aren't they?)